 *Specifications in the table are unconfirmed.

-The Xeon W-10885M allegedly features eight cores, 16 threads and 16MB of L3 cache.
-The octa-core chip reportedly comes with a 5.3 GHz boost clock, which is very impressive for a Xeon chip and a mobile one at that.
+The Xeon W-10885M allegedly features eight cores (opens in new tab), 16 threads (opens in new tab)and 16MB of L3 cache.
+The octa-core chip reportedly comes with a 5.3 GHz boost clock, (opens in new tab) which is very impressive for a Xeon chip and a mobile one at that.

 Then there's the Xeon W-10855M, which seemingly comes with six cores, 12 threads and 12MB of L3 cache.
 The hexa-core part apparently boosts up to 5.1 GHz.